 - To effectively respond to HBT bullying when it does occur

-- To create an inclusive school environment for LGBT pupils and families
+- To create an inclusive school environment for trans pupils and families

 - Improving school staff capacity and confidence to tackle HBT bullying

 - Support from experienced professionals worth up to £1500

 - Comprehensive development plan for your school’s anti-HBT work

 - Support around creating and embedding policy and practice around tackling HBTbullying